Mendon, Missouri: Today

+On June 27, 2022, Amtrak's Southwest Chief derailed nearly a mile southwest of Mendon, after hitting a dump truck.
+The city and surrounding community were applauded for their assistance to the injured.
+"There were farmers, off-duty nurses, truck drivers, soccer moms, Little League coaches and grade-schoolers.
+They were doling out food, first aid, bottled water and, most importantly, phone chargers."

-Although the Santa Fe railroad still passes through regularly, little remains of Mendon's business community.
+A full year before the tragedy, a Mendon resident met with Chariton County engineers and stakeholders to warn them of the dangerous "steep incline leading up to the crossing."
+The crossing remains closed as of June 2023.Although freight trains on the Santa Fe railroad still pass through regularly, little remains of Mendon's business community.

 Education for the town and surrounding rural area is provided by Northwestern High School.
 The school's athletic and academic teams compete in Missouri Class 1, the smallest of all classifications.

 Mendon's proximity to the Swan Lake National Wildlife Refuge has proven a source of income for the community, with business catering to waterfowl hunters who come to the region.

 Geography

 Mendon is located in western Chariton County on Missouri Route 11.
 Yellow Creek flows past the northwest side of the town and the Swan Lake National Wildlife Refuge is two miles west.
 The Atchison Topeka and Santa Fe Railroad line passes the northwest side of the community.
 This line is now owned by the BNSF Railway as the Southern Transcon.
 The Amtrak Southwest Chief passes through without stopping.

 According to the United States Census Bureau, the city has a total area of 0.18 sqmi, all land.